alekatanasov/MathAssistant/README.md

 # MathAssistant

+## General info
-Android implementation of the MathHelper library
+An Android application which implements the MathHelper library